tannerwride/dynamic-config-example/README.md

 A few setup steps are required to begin using dynamic config.
 The first is enableing dynamic config on your desired project in CircleCI.

+- In CircleCI, open the project settings that you would like to enable dynamic config on.